Srecharan/Srecharan.github.io/_projects/1_project.md

 - Created the hybrid decision integration framework that balances traditional CV with ML refinement
 - Testing and validating system performance through multiple experimental trials

-This work was completed under the guidance of Prof. Abhisesh Silwal and Prof. George A. Kantor.
+This research is carried out under the guidance of Prof. Abhisesh Silwal and Prof. George A. Kantor.

 ---

-### 5. Technologies Used
+### 5. Skills and Technologies Used

 - **Languages**: Python, C++
 - **Frameworks**: PyTorch, CUDA, OpenCV, Scikit-learn, Numpy, Pandas, Matplotlib, ROS2